hainayanda/Impose/README.md

 }
 ```

-the provider automatically just create one instance only from calling closure and reused the instance, so the closure only called once.
-If you want the provider to call closure for every injection, you can use addTransient method:
+the provider automatically just creates one instance only from calling closure and reused the instance, so the closure is only called once.
+If you want the provider to call closure for every injection, you can use `addTransient` method:

 ```swift
 Injector.shared.addTransient(for: Dependency.self, SomeDependency())